Today, we’re going to be diving into 18 of the best everyday running shoes.

 The FlyteFoam Blast doesn’t take away anything from the running experience.
 I think it enhances it and it does really make the shoe super fun.

-The Novablast 2 definitely gives you that softness without losing that lateral stability that people had an issue with the Novablast 1 and other shoes that are really cushioned and squishy.
+The Novablast 2 definitely gives you that softness without losing that lateral stability that people had an issue with in the Novablast 1 and other shoes that are really cushioned and squishy.

 The Novablast 1 has this super crazy weave and all this extra stuff on top of stuff.
 Asics could have really dialed the upper back a couple of levels and opt for a regular solid upper instead.